tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 | te-packet-types | ietf-te-packet-types | RFCXXXX
 {: #tab-prefixes title="Prefixes and corresponding YANG modules"}

-> RFC Editor: Please replace XXXX through this document with the RFC number assigned to this document.
+> RFC Editor: Please replace XXXX above with the RFC number assigned to this document.
 Please remove this note.

 ## Tree Diagrams